|Profile||General | EIA profile | SEA profile|

 Distinguishing features of the EIA/SEA system

-With the Organic Law (No. 04/2005) EIA and SEA were introduced into legislation in Rwanda.
+With the Organic Law (No. 04/2005) EIA was first introduced into legislation in Rwanda.
 The EIA Guidelines of 2006 and the Ministerial Orders No 003/004 issued in 2008 specified the EIA procedures.
 In 2011, SEA Guidelines were issued by REMA.
-The non binding SEA guidelines incorporate principles of Environmental Security Assessment (ESA), a frameworks that complements SEA by capturing some of the multifaceted linkages and context of issues that are often important for the successful implementation and management of policies, plans and programs.

 Administrative system: relevant features

 Rwanda is divided into 5 provinces: Kigali Province, Northern Province, Eastern Province, Southern Province and Western Province.
 The provinces are further subdivided into districts.
 In 2006, the administrative system of Rwanda was reorganized.
 Twelve provinces were replaced with 5 and the number of districts was reduced from 106 to 30.
 Each district is again divided into sectors.

 In Rwanda, institutional responsibility regarding environment and natural resources management falls under several ministries, decentralised entities (districts and sectors), local and international Non-Government Organisations (NGOs), research institutions and/or higher learning institutes.
 At national level, environmental responsibilities are placed within the Ministry of Environment (MoE).
 The Rwanda Environmental Management Authority (REMA) and the Rwanda Water and Forest Authority (RWFA) are authorities under the MoE.